Allegations of Misconduct

 The author is directed not to violate the above instructions and the author is also advised to check COPE guidelines to avoid anything which is considered unethical in COPE guidelines.
 If we found any violation of COPE guidelines is done by the author(s), the action will be taken according to COPE guidelines on case to case basis.

 Data falsification is the practice of omitting or altering research materials, equipment, data, or processes in such a way that the results of the research are no longer accurately reflected in the research record.

 Data fabrication is the practice of inventing or constructing data or results and claim made on research paper on such assumed or incomplete data.

 - Citation Manipulation

-Citation manipulation is an unethical practice to increase citations which are followed by some authors, journals, editors, reviewers or the related persons who are going to be benefited by this misconduct.
+Citation manipulation is an unethical practice to increase citations which are followed by some authors, journals, editors, reviewers or the related persons who will benefit from this misconduct.

-- Concern or Issue will be taken seriously and required action will be taken against the complaint.
+- Concern or Issues will be taken seriously and required action will be taken against the complaint.

 - After receiving the response, the appropriate investigation will be initiated.

 - A committee or panel will be formed and a notice will be served by email to the concerned person in 30 days.
 After receiving the notice, the receiver will be liable to reply back with satisfactory reasons in the next 30 business days.

 - Our panel will review the case in detail.
 An unbiased decision or action will be taken based on the final report.